"[Your music] really felt like it came from the heart -- it had a kind of originality to it. It felt like it had something to say."

 Louis' music has been performed and recorded by various ensembles in the United States and Europe including The United States Air Force Band, The Juilliard Pre-College Orchestra, The Juilliard Pre-College Symphony, The Sirius Quartet, The Atlanta Freedom Bands, The Westminster Community Orchestra, and The West Windsor-Plainsboro High School South Philharmonia and Concert Choir.
 His music has been premiered at music and theater festivals and conventions including The Tribeca New Music Festival, The 4th Annual Jersey Fringe Festival, The Association of Concert Bands, the National Association of Music Educators, and MakeMusic.

 Louis works professionally for The Juilliard Jazz Orchestra as a transcriber, editor, engraver, and audio engineer and formerly with Art of Sound Music as an engraver and editor.
-Over the past year, Louis coordinated, produced, and engineered many virtual performances of his original works.
-These works ranged from Virtual Big Bands to Musical Theater Ensembles.
-In addition, he teaches composition/theory privately and in group settings and has performed in various choirs, orchestras, bands, jazz ensembles, and musical pit orchestras as a pianist/keyboardist, percussionist, singer, and actor.
+In addition, he teaches composition/theory privately at Through The Staff and has music directed and performed in various choirs, orchestras, bands, jazz ensembles, and musical pit orchestras as a pianist/keyboardist, percussionist, singer, and actor.

-Prior to Louis' undergraduate studies, he studied composition at the Juilliard Pre-College Division, and he studied music composition and conducting at the Carnegie Mellon University Pre-College Summer Program and the Honors Music Program of Westminster Conservatory.
-He studied composition with Eric Ewazen, Mark Fromm, Craig Levesque, and Michael Green; piano with Tristan Teo, Ernest Baretta, and Bigad Khloussi; percussion with Jonathan Haas, Pablo Rieppi, and Eriko Daimo; and conducting with Maestro Daniel Nesta Curtis and Richard Tang-Yuk.
+Prior to Louis' undergraduate studies, he studied composition at the Juilliard Pre-College Division, and he studied music composition and conducting at the Carnegie Mellon University Pre-College Summer Program and the Westminster Conservatory.

 Louis is published by Wingert-Jones Publications, Inc.; A Division of J.W.
 Pepper & Son, Inc.